 We are a growth-oriented Delaware limited partnership and, based on management's significant experience in the industry, we believe that we are one of the largest independent providers of compression services in the U.S. in terms of total compression unit horsepower.
-As of December 31, 2011, we had 722,201 horsepower in our fleet and 171,245 horsepower on order for delivery by September 30, 2012, of which 87,217 horsepower on order was committed under customer contracts.
+As of March 31, 2012, we had 774,514 horsepower in our fleet and 123,842 horsepower on order for delivery by September 30, 2012, of which 92,671 horsepower on order was committed under customer contracts.
+In May 2012, we ordered 27,611 of additional new compression horsepower which is expected to be delivered between October 2012 and December 2012.
 We employ a customer-focused business philosophy in partnering with our diverse customer base, which is comprised of producers, processors, gatherers and transporters of natural gas.
 Natural gas compression, a mechanical process whereby natural gas is compressed to a smaller volume, resulting in higher pressure, is an essential part of the production and transportation of natural gas.
 As part of our services, we engineer, design, operate, service and repair our compression units and maintain related support inventory and equipment.
 The compression units in our modern fleet are designed to be easily adaptable to fit our customers' dynamic compression requirements.
 By focusing on the needs of our customers and by providing them with reliable and flexible compression services, we are able to develop long-term relationships, which lead to more stable cash flows for our unitholders.
-From 2003 through 2011, our average horsepower utilization was over 90%.
+From 2003 through the first quarter of 2012, our average horsepower utilization was over 90%.
 We have been providing compression services since 1998.

 We focus primarily on large-horsepower infrastructure applications.
-As of December 31, 2011, we estimate that over 90% of our revenue generating horsepower was deployed in large-volume gathering systems, processing facilities and transportation applications.
-We operate a modern fleet, with an average age of our compression units of less than five years.
+As of March 31, 2012, we estimate that over 90% of our revenue generating horsepower was deployed in large-volume gathering systems, processing facilities and transportation applications.
+We operate a modern fleet, with an average age of our compression units of approximately five years.
 Our standard new-build compression unit is generally configured for multiple compression stages allowing us to operate our units across a broad range of operating conditions.
 This flexibility allows us to enter into longer-term contracts and reduces the redeployment risk of our horsepower in the field.
 Our modern and standardized fleet, decentralized field-level operating structure and technical proficiency in predictive and preventive maintenance and overhaul operations have enabled us to achieve average service run times consistently above the levels required by our customers.